tsetie/MaterialUITechShare/README.md

 # Material UI (MUI)

 ## What is Material UI?
-- A UI Component library developers can use to build React applications quickly.
+- A UI Component library to build React applications quickly
 - One of reacts most popular UI frameworks

-## Background on Material UI
 - Material UI is a design system made by Google with standards and guidelines on website text, shapes, shadows, and spacing
-- Provides developers with an open source package of pre-built components
 - Main focus is responsiveness, mobile-first design, and keeping a neutral overall look

 ## Why use a component library like Material UI?
-- Huge catalog of responsive customizable components
+- Huge catalog of responsive customizable components that are pre-built
-- Extensive documentation & community
+- Easily make a sleek website without being frontend savvy
+- Speeds up development process

 ## Material UI Setup